Square footage gets you close. Moisture load makes the final decision.

 You should consider a larger unit if:

-• The space is consistently above 65% relative humidity
+- The space stays above 65% relative humidity

-• You want faster dry-down after rain events
+- You want faster dry-down after rainy periods

-A slightly larger unit running at a lower setting is often quieter and more efficient than a small one running nonstop.
+A slightly larger unit running at a lower setting is often quieter and more efficient than a small unit running constantly.

 Basement Adjustment